Skip to main content

 Details

 In 1984, the Harrop and Ruth Freeman Prize and Fellowship was established to honor Ruth Freeman, the first woman on the faculty of the College of Arts and Sciences.
-Ruth died in April 1988 and Harrop in October 1993.
 A bequest from the Freemans ensures that future Cornell students will be recognized for their achievements and continuing work in peace activities.

 Eligibility

-You must be a Cornell graduating senior or Master's student who has demonstrated a commitment to working for world peace.
-Preference will be given to students who plan to work in peace-related organizations, but students who are going on to graduate work in the field are also eligible for consideration.
+For the Freeman prize, you must be a Cornell graduating senior or Master's student who has demonstrated a commitment to working for world peace.
+Preference will be given to students who plan to work in peace-related organizations after graduation, but students who are going on to graduate work in the field are also eligible for consideration.
+The Freeman Fellowship is open to all Cornell students.

 Amount